Testament (band): Transitional period (1992–2004)

 Founding member and guitarist Eric Peterson (pictured left) and vocalist Chuck Billy, who joined Testament in 1986, are the only members to appear on all of the band's studio albums.

 For the remainder of the 1990s, Testament had undergone a series of changes in its lineup, as well as a change of pace in its musical style.
 The first member of the "classic" lineup to leave the band was lead guitarist Alex Skolnick, who performed his last show with them on Halloween 1992.
 Skolnick has stated that one of the reasons he left Testament was because he wanted to expand his musical horizons rather than continuing to play thrash metal music.
 Not long after, drummer Louie Clemente left the band.

-Skolnick and Clemente were temporarily replaced by former Forbidden members Glen Alvelais and Paul Bostaph (who had recently joined Slayer), respectively.
+Skolnick and Clemente were temporarily replaced by former Forbidden members Glen Alvelais and Paul Bostaph (the latter of whom had recently joined Slayer), respectively.
 This lineup recorded the live EP, Return to the Apocalyptic City, released in 1993.
 Soon after, Alvelais quit the band and Bostaph departed to focus on Slayer.
 Their next album, Low (1994), featured drummer John Tempesta (formerly of Exodus) and guitarist James Murphy (formerly of Death, Cancer and Obituary).
-Low was a diverse album, featuring various influences such as alternative, death metal, progressive and groove metal, as well as a ballad, "Trail of Tears".
+Low was a diverse album, featuring various influences such as alternative, death metal, progressive and groove metal, as well as a power ballad, "Trail of Tears".
 The band's remaining fans reacted favorably to the album, although it did little to expand Testament's fanbase.
 Some fans, however, viewed this move away from the mainstream as a liberation that allowed them to expand artistically, not being pressured by sales and success as they once were.
 Despite the fact that the album charted lower than the band's previous three albums on the Billboard 200 at number 122, its title track "Low" received decent airplay from Headbangers Ball on MTV and the Long Beach-based radio station KNAC, just before both outlets went off the air in early 1995.
-Testament toured for over a year in support of Low, playing with numerous acts such as Machine Head, downset., Korn, Forbidden, Kreator, At the Gates, Moonspell, Crowbar, Suffocation and Gorefest.
-Their first full-length live album Live at the Fillmore, released in the summer of 1995, was recorded during this tour and marked their first release since they ended their eight-and-a-half-year tenure with Atlantic Records.
+Testament toured for over a year in support of Low, playing with numerous acts such as Machine Head, downset., Korn, Forbidden, Kreator, At the Gates, Moonspell, Crowbar, Suffocation, and Gorefest.
+Their first full-length live album Live at the Fillmore, released in the summer of 1995, was recorded during this tour and marked their first release after ending their eight-and-a-half-year tenure with Atlantic Records.